akiastyle/SlideBox-Gallery/README.md

 ## 🧪 Notes
 - If network is offline, iframe click is disabled
-- When changes are detected (via `check_update.php`), the page reloads automatically
+- When changes are detected (via `check_update.???`), the page reloads automatically
 - Preview images for videos are generated via canvas (no server-side thumbs required)

 ---